plumber-cd/argocd-autoscaler/DESIGN.md

    - Larger `p` values increase the influence of the largest metric but still combine the rest.
    - Tip: with Robust Scaling normalization with positive offset you may want to use `p = 1`, otherwise your index for largest replica will get so big that other replicas will be packed together too tight.
+     Unless, again - that's exactly what you wanted.

 ## Partitioner